 The ECB-CBS will make every effort to accommodate a student’s special learning needs.
-However, our programs are designed for students who can function in the mainstream classroom without extra support.
-The ECB-CBS is not able to accommodate students with moderate of severe disabilities or students with significant conduct, communicative or emotional difficulties.
+However, our programs are designed for students who can integrate in the mainstream classroom without extra support.
+The ECB-CBS is not able to accommodate students with moderate or severe disabilities or students with significant conduct, communicative or emotional difficulties.
 Students who require one-on-one classroom support may be assigned a private special education specialist at an additional cost to the family.
 For more information on Learning Support Services at the ECB-CBS, please contact email@example.com

 What certificate/qualification will my child leave with at the end of his/her schooling at the ECB-CBS?

 Students graduating from the British Columbia Offshore School Program receive the British Columbia Certificate of Graduation, also known as the Dogwood Diploma.
 The Dogwood Diploma is recognized internationally and accepted by post-secondary institutions worldwide.

 Will my child be able to gain entry into Universities around the world?

 At the ECB-CBS, our university-counseling department will guide our students and their parents through the university admissions process for colleges and universities in British Columbia, in Canada and around the world.